Eagleflag88/notes.github.io/docs/Gaussian Filter.md

 ---
 # Linear Kalman Filter
 ## Property
-- Linearity assumption for the motion and meausrement equation
+- Linearity assumption for the motion and meausrement equation;
-- All states and measurements are reprensented by moments of gaussians
+- All states and measurements are reprensented by moments of gaussians;
-- Update and Correction formulas in close-form
+- Update and Correction formulas in close-form;

 ## Derivation
 - Ref：十四讲 eq 10.9